Release Number 8441-21

 Also alleged in the complaint, Uti engaged in fraudulent solicitation of potential and existing Prime FX customers throughout the United States and other countries by making false and misleading claims and omissions about managed account trading in forex and Bitcoin.
 Uti managed the email account, [email protected], which directed customers to deposit their funds into the personal bank accounts of the other defendants, along with other Prime FX agents – who ultimately misappropriated the Prime FX customers’ funds.
 The defendants engaged in conduct that facilitated the misappropriation of virtually all of the Prime FX customers’ funds.

-The CFTC acknowledges and appreciates the cooperation and assistance of the Office of the U.S. Attorney for the District of Massachusetts, the U.K. Financial Conduct Authority, the Cypress Securities and Exchange Commission, and the China Securities Regulatory Commission.
+The CFTC acknowledges and appreciates the cooperation and assistance of the Office of the U.S. Attorney for the District of Massachusetts, the U.K. Financial Conduct Authority, the Cyprus Securities and Exchange Commission, and the China Securities Regulatory Commission.

 The Division of Enforcement staff members responsible for this action are Glenn Chernigoff, Kara Mucha, James H. Holl, III, Erica Bodin, and Rick Glaser.